intuition-dev/INTUITION/_doc/docs/servl1.md

-## CLoud V2 I: Setup S3 as your HTTP server and mount it
+## Cloud V2 I: Setup S3 as your HTTP server and mount it

-mbake is no-servers.
+mbake is serverless.
 You do not need to install or maintain any HTTP, DB or any other server.

 Exception: when using Meta admin/build as a bespoke automation tool.